Yeah, it’s been that kind of year.

 Or maybe it’s just been that kind of life?

 I have no career.
 I have published zero novels, and despite having spent tens of thousands of dollars on college, I have zero college degrees.
 As far as banks are concerned, I own nothing.
-As far history is concerned, I’ve accomplished nothing.
+As far as history is concerned, I’ve accomplished nothing.

 Life, man.
 It does what it wants.